 4. Use routines to keep your schedule predictable

-Your baby may not be able to tell time, but he understands when a routine is in place.
-He grows used to waking up and feeding, followed by play time, a diaper change and finally, another nap.
+Your baby may not be able to tell time, but she understands when a sleep routine is in place.
+She grows used to waking up and feeding, followed by playtime, a diaper change, and finally, another nap.

-Doing the same tasks in the same order gives your baby the reassuring feeling that things are running how they should be.
+Doing the same tasks in the same order gives her the reassuring feeling that things are running how they should be.
 This means less anxiety and fussing, and more focus on playing and learning.

-Not only that, but he’s also less likely to resist a nap (and more likely to self-soothe) when he knows when they happen.
-Far from being boring, routines give you and your baby the structure you need to run on autopilot.
+Not only that, but she’s also less likely to resist daytime sleep (and more likely to self-soothe) when she knows when they happen.
+Far from being boring, a pre-nap routine gives you and your baby the structure you need to run on autopilot.

 5. Get out of the house

 Do you ever feel caged in when your baby won’t nap?
-Talk about the rest of the day ruined—it’s easy to feel stuck at home with nothing to do but put the baby to sleep.
+Talk about the rest of the day ruined—it’s easy to feel stuck at home with nothing to do but put her to sleep.

-Except all that does is make you feel miserable, which only rubs off on your baby.
-Imagine trying to fall asleep when your mom is frowning and upset about why you haven’t napped yet!
+Except all that does is make you feel miserable, which only rubs off on her.
+Imagine trying to fall asleep when your mom or dad is frowning and upset about why you haven’t napped yet!

 6. Drop the nap your baby has been skipping

 Do you notice your baby has been skipping the same nap time?
-He might be ready to drop that nap completely.
-This means you could possibly lengthen his remaining naps as well as his awake time between them.
+She might be ready to drop that nap completely.
+This means you could lengthen her remaining naps as well as her awake time between them.

-How do you know if your baby is ready to drop a nap?
-Follow his cues and whether they point to his readiness to transition to fewer naps.
-You might feel he’s ready when he:
+How do you know if she’s ready to drop a nap?
+Follow her cues and whether they point to her readiness to transition to fewer naps.
+She might be ready when she:

 - Doesn’t nap well for one nap, especially for five consecutive days